telerik/winforms-docs/ribbonbar/getting-started/creating-a-gallery.md

 1. Navigate to its Items property and click the ellipsis button

 1. When the Items Collection Editor opens you can choose which RadGalleryItems to be associated with this group.
 Each time you click Add, one of the items that you already created will be added to the group.
 Click Remove to exclude items from the group.

 1. Click OK to save the group items

 1. Click OK to save the group

 Alternatively, you can add the items at run-time.
-Here is a sample snippet:#_[C#] _
+Here is a sample snippet:

 {{source=..\SamplesCS\RibbonBar\GettingStarted\CreatingAGallery.cs region=snippet2}}
 {{source=..\SamplesVB\RibbonBar\GettingStarted\CreatingAGallery.vb region=snippet2}}